-Mathematicians explore conjectures and proof strategies by imagining adding or relaxing the logical rules of how a problem is formulated~\citep{taoBLOG}.
-Suppose that these and other open-ended, creative activities at the frontiers of human knowledge do in fact share something deeply in common with intuitive reasoning about games, or even children’s play.
-Then perhaps mechanisms like the fast probabilistic mental simulations studied here could even help to explain how researchers choose to approach a new problem, or which problems to think about in the first place.
+Similarly, mathematicians explore conjectures and proof strategies by imagining adding or relaxing the logical rules of how a problem is formulated~\citep{thurston1995proof}.
+Suppose, more speculatively, that these and other creative activities at the frontiers of human knowledge do in fact share something deeply in common with intuitive reasoning about games, or even children’s play.
+Then perhaps mechanisms like the fast probabilistic mental simulations studied here could help to explain aspects of how researchers choose to approach a new problem, or which problems to think about in the first place.
 Whether scientific thinking can be meaningfully captured by such models is very much an open question, but one we are now better positioned to investigate.
 At the very least, it feels like a game worth playing.